John Cyril Porte: Early life and career

 Porte learnt to fly by the end of 1910 using a Santos-Dumont Demoiselle that he built in his spare time; he was also assigned to HMS President in London for a flying course and gained his flying certificate (No. 548) with the Aero Club de France 28 July 1911, flying a Deperdussin monoplane at Reims airfield.
 Six days prior, Porte took part in the Daily Mail Circuit of Britain from Brooklands with the first British built 60hp Anzani Deperdussin monoplane, but suffered an unfortunate accident shortly after takeoff.
 He proved to be a gifted and natural pilot.

 With Admiral Edmund Fremantle as chairman and Louis Béchereau as Technical Director of the Paris Deperdussin works acting as technical advisor, Porte was test pilot, and joint managing director of the British Deperdussin Company in April 1912 alongside Italian D. Lawrence Santoni, who was already well known in aviation circles and went on to found Savoia.
 They were the first to establish a British factory for the manufacture of a foreign aircraft; with Porte also as technical director and designer, Frederick Koolhoven joined them from France as chief engineer and works manager in the summer of 1912.
 Porte invested nearly all his money in the venture.

 He flew Deperdussin aircraft in the Military Aeroplane Trials at Larkhill and air races at Hendon Aerodrome, where he became a popular figure with the weekend crowds, by now achieving a considerable reputation as a skilled pilot.
-About November 1912 Porte was a director of British Anzani alongside Captain J. C. Halahan (Royal Dublin Fusiliers and RFC) manager of the Deperdussin Flying School at Hendon, W. Ridley Prentice and Claude Scholfield, with Santoni as chairman.
+About November 1912 Porte was a director of British Anzani alongside Captain John Crosby Halahan, a former Royal Dublin Fusiliers and Royal Flying Corps (RFC) officer, Waldo Ridley Prentice and Claude Scholfield, with Santoni as chairman.
+Halahan was appointed manager of the Deperdussin Flying School at Hendon in 1913.

 Porte tested the British Deperdussin Seagull float plane successfully at Osea Island about June 1913; around this time he was recovering from a serious operation to his jaw.
 During the collapse and liquidation of Deperdussin from about August 1913, Porte lost all his investments.
 Following he was employed by White & Thompson as a designer and test pilot.

 He married Minnie 'Betty' Miller at St James's Church, Piccadilly on 16 August 1916.